The additive Bachelier model with an application to the oil option market in the Covid period: The model

-This closed formula for the European call allows us to price plain vanilla options in a simple and fast way thanks to its Fourier transform formulation.
-The Additive Bachelier model grants also another call option formula.
+This closed formula for the European call allows us to price plain vanilla options in a simple and fast way, thanks to its Fourier transform formulation.
+Let us observe that the formula \eqref{eq:LewisFormula} is generally used in practice for $a \neq 0$ in the analyticity strip $(-\plt,\prt)$.
+In this case, the integrand is always analytic: $\phi_t$ is evaluated within its strip of analyticity, and the remaining part does not contain any singularity.
+This closed formula can be integrated with standard quadrature techniques and even with fast Fourier transform methods \citep[see, e.g.,][]{teukolsky1992numerical} that can be extremely useful, speeding up the calibration.
+The additive Bachelier model also grants another call option formula.